 There are several videos and tutorials available on the internet that can assist you in using this new update.

 Is this Fill tool feature really useful?

 There is no doubt that this feature has made the job of editing videos much easier.
 This feature is especially useful for people who make shows, movies and even those who make short YouTube videos.
 Several uses of this new feature have been mentioned by Adobe, such as removing cars, buildings, unwanted watermarks and even people from a video.
 According to Adobe, this feature can be essentially useful for people who are working on 360-degree virtual reality projects as it is not easy to hide everything around the camera.
 Even though we cannot expect this update to give us flawless results right away, it is not difficult to say that this update will become much more advanced in the upcoming years.
 It is expected to transform into a powerful, and potentially controversial, tool.

 Other new features and updates from Adobe

 Other than Content Fill, a few more updates have been added for the Adobe users as well.
 These include improvement in puppet rigging for Character Animator.
-User can expect to see better, cleaner, automated lip syncs with this update, as well as workflow improvements.
+Users can expect to see better, cleaner, automated lip-syncs with this update, as well as workflow improvements.
 Also, a new Freeform Project Pane has been added which allows editors to storyboard and sort their clips in Premiere Pro.
-It enables clips to be resized, organized and color coded for an improved intuitive workflow.
+It enables clips to be resized, organized and color-coded for improved intuitive workflow.